 Where to Stay in Lake Atitlán: Choose the Right Town First

-This matters more than the hostel itself.
+This honestly matters more than the hostel itself.

 Best Hostels in Lake Atitlán